heroku/heroku-nodejs-plugin/README.md

 # heroku-nodejs-plugin

-A metrics plugin to add Heroku runtime metrics to an existing Node.js application.
+A metrics plugin to add [Heroku runtime metrics](https://devcenter.heroku.com/articles/language-runtime-metrics) to an existing Node.js application.

+# How does it work?

+You can see most of the implementation details in `src/nativeStats.cc`.
+The plugin sets callbacks around GC invocations, and during the `prepare` and `check` phases of the event loop, tracks the amount of time spent in each.

+This data is exposed to a JS loop that periodically sends data to Heroku's metrics service.

 ## Usage